wolfgangj/stic/README.md

 The exact semantics for variables in blocks are:
 Params passed to the block shadow others.
-Those from the module where the block comes from are second.
+Those from the module where the block originally comes from are second.
 Those from the module are third.

-A bonus thing `stic` does is handle a few common mistakes well:
+A bonus thing `stic` does is handle a few common mistakes humans do:
 You can separate arguments with commas and you can use `=` instead of `:`.
 So `.foo(bar=baz, qux=frob)` is the same as `.foo(bar:baz qux:frob)`.